 GLOVER‑ listed as a postoffice fry 1900.
 1910 population 12.
 In 1918 a discontinued postoffice, R.F.D., Bentley.
 O. M. Clews, grocer.
 The Glover school was standing in 1953 a short distance south of M‑61 and north of Bentley.

-HAMBLEN‑ a postoffice in December, 1890 and in 1902.
+HAMBLEN‑ a postoffice in March 1888 to 30 August 1902.
 In 1918, R.F.D.
 Auburn.

 LAREDO‑ a postoffice in April, 1893.
 In 1905 on the M. C. R. R., 11 miles west of Bay City and 7 miles east car Midland.
 Henry Turner, Postmaster and General Store.
 Also a blacksmith shop and other buildings.